Victor Borge understood something that many guardians of high culture never do: reverence can show love, but so can laughter.

 He made audiences laugh at classical music without teaching them to despise it.
 That balance was his genius.
-The jokes landed because the musicianship was real, and the musicianship traveled because the jokes lowered the temperature in the room.
+The jokes landed because the musicianship was serious, and the musicianship traveled because the jokes lowered the temperature in the room.

 He did not parody art from outside it.
 He played from the inside out.